Chemotherapy for Penile Cancer

 Be sure to ask your doctor or nurse about medicines to help reduce side effects, and let them know when you do have side effects so they can be managed effectively.

-For more on chemotherapy, see A Guide to Chemotherapy.
+For more information, see Chemotherapy.

 Last Medical Review: March 30, 2015 Last Revised: February 9, 2016